 Our Dishwasher Pods are not wrapped in plastic, but coated with polyvinyl alcohol (PVA), which dissolves when it comes into contact with water and is completely non-toxic to humans, animals and the environment.
 The plastic pouch is made from HDPE #2 and is 100% recyclable.

-So if you are looking for a non-toxic dishwasher detergent, try ours!
+So if you are looking for a non-toxic dishwasher detergent or any other dishwashing products and eco friendly natural dish soap, try ours!
 The Dishwasher Packs are available in stores and online